jypeng95/jypeng95.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Postdoctoral Associate in the [Department of Materials Science and Engineering (DMSE)](https://dmse.mit.edu/) at the [Massachusetts Institute of Technology (MIT)](https://www.mit.edu/), supervised by [Prof. Rafael Gómez-Bombarelli](https://gomezbombarelli.mit.edu/).
-I obtained my Ph.D. from MIT DMSE in 2022, advised by [Prof. Yang Shao-Horn](https://www.rle.mit.edu/eel/).
-Prior to MIT, I graduated with a B.Sc. in Applied Physics from the [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2017.
+I am an incoming Assistant Professor (starting Jan.
+2025) in the [Department of Materials Design and Innovation](https://engineering.buffalo.edu/materials-design-innovation.html) at the [University at Buffalo](https://www.buffalo.edu/).
+Currently, I am a Postdoctoral Associate in the [Department of Materials Science and Engineering](https://dmse.mit.edu/) at the [Massachusetts Institute of Technology (MIT)](https://www.mit.edu/) with Prof. Rafael Gómez-Bombarelli.
+I obtained my Ph.D. in Materials Science and Engineering from MIT in 2022, advised by Prof. Yang Shao-Horn.
+I graduated with a B.Sc. in Applied Physics from the [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2017.

-During my Ph.D., I developed **physics-driven guiding principles to design new catalysts for clean energy technologies** that reduce carbon emissions, generate renewable electricity, and produce green chemicals and fuels.
-I combined advanced characterization techniques with atomistic simulations to uncover key material parameters governing the [catalytic activity](https://doi.org/10.1038/s41563-022-01199-0) and [intrinsic stability](https://doi.org/10.1016/j.joule.2022.11.011) of transitional metal compound catalysts, revealing physical rules underlying their performance and highlighting underexplored directions for catalyst optimization.
+My prior work has led to early-career awards and recognitions, such as the [Graduate Student Award](https://www.mrs.org/careers-advancement/awards/spring-awards/graduate-student-awards/past-recipients) from the Materials Research Society and the [IUPAC-Zhejiang NHU International Award for Advancements in Green Chemistry for Young Chemists](https://iupac.org/awardees-of-the-2023-iupac-zhejiang-nhu-international-award-for-advancements-in-green-chemistry/) from the International Union of Pure and Applied Chemistry.

-My current research focuses on **physics-informed, data-driven materials design for decarbonization**.
-I aim to [bypass traditional research paradigms](https://doi.org/10.1038/s41578-022-00466-5) that largely rely on chemical intuition and serendipity, which can hardly grapple with balancing the reactivity and durability of functional interfaces and elucidating their intricate, dynamic nature.
-Combining physical chemistry, descriptors, machine learning, atomistic simulations, and experimental validation, I will couple physics-informed approaches and bleeding-edge data-driven tools to boost materials design out of an immense configurational space of compositions and structures and accelerate their global optimization.
+My research group will center on understanding and resolving the formidable structural, compositional, and mechanistic complexities of materials and interfaces under harsh electrochemical reaction conditions.
+We will build physics-based and data-driven machine-learning methods that inherently capture the fundamental laws of materials thermodynamics and surface kinetics from atomistic simulations and electrochemistry.
+Through this research program, we aim to empower all members to collectively construct AI-facilitated, materials-centric solutions to combat the most recalcitrant societal challenges in sustainability and decarbonization.